-Above Bloodmoon island, a dark circle of clouds circled ominously.
-Fortunately, the water was shallow, and Surfal walked through with no signs of slowing.
+Above Starlite island, a dark spiral of clouds circled ominously.
+Fortunately, the water was shallow, and Surfal walked through with no signs of concern.
 We walked slowly, deliberately, and with purpose.

 A scout on the island’s edge saw us, and sounded an alarm.

-At least a dozen worgen rushed out from a building on the island.
-They came right for us, and they looked intimidating as they charged over the land, growling and snarling as they closed in on us.
+At least a dozen lycanthrope rushed out from a building on the island.
+They came right for us, and they looked intimidating as they charged across the shallow waters, growling and snarling as they closed in on us.
 Some of the others slowed in response, but we urged them forward as a group.

 “You know what to do,” I said.
 “Stay strong, heroes.”

-Argus and his men charged forward to engage the Worgen, and I cast an invisibility spell on Christine and Sasha.
-We rushed past the chaos that erupted on the beach of the island, past the building where other Worgen were coming to aid their allies, and eventually reaching a strange stone platform where we saw what he had come here to put down.
+Argus and his men charged forward to engage the monsters, and I cast an invisibility spell on Christine and Sasha.
+We slipped past the chaos that erupted on the beach of the island, past the building where other creatures were coming to aid their evil allies, until eventually we reached a strange stone platform where we saw what we had come here to put down.

 “Welcome to the end of your journey,” the shade said aloud, speaking to us despite our invisibility.
-“There is no need for disguises.”
+“There is no need for disguises and secrecy here.”

 The invisibility spell was ripped away, leaving the three of us exposed.